helidon-io/helidon/docs/mp/telemetry.md

 2. Use the injected tracer to create `io.helidon.tracing.Span` using the `spanBuilder()` method.
 <!--@mdc :: -->

-preserved.
+The span is then started and ended manually.
+Span parent relations will be preserved.
 This means that span named "mixed_injected" with have parent span named "mixed_parent_injected", which will have parent span named "mixed_injected".